SMC approves targeted therapy drug for NHS lung cancer patients in Scotland

-Roy Castle Lung Cancer Foundation welcomes the decision announced today (Monday 13 January) by the Scottish Medicines Consortium (SMC) to accept osimertinib (Tagrisso) for routine use by NHS Scotland for treating locally advanced or metastatic EGFR T790M mutation-positive non-small-cell lung cancer (NSCLC).
+Roy Castle Lung Cancer Foundation welcomes the decision announced today (Monday 13 January) by the Scottish Medicines Consortium (SMC) to approve osimertinib (Tagrisso) for routine use by NHS Scotland.
+The drug is for treating locally advanced or metastatic EGFR T790M mutation-positive non-small-cell lung cancer (NSCLC).

 Chief Executive, Paula Chadwick, comments on the news: